tangxiaobu/tangxiaobu.github.io/content/portfolio/plants-shop/index.md

 ---
-title: "SummerPlanting: An ecommerce-website for plants"
+title: "SummerPlanting: an ecommerce-website for plants"
 date: 2023-08-29T15:12:36-04:00
 draft: false
 summary: "An ecommerce-website for indoor, outdoor plants and plant decorations"